 Although most patients recovered without sequelae, deaths associated with overdoses of bupropion alone have been reported in patients ingesting large doses of the drug.
 Multiple uncontrolled seizures, bradycardia, cardiac failure, and cardiac arrest prior to death were reported in these patients.

-WELLBUTRIN SR (bupropion hydrochloride sustained-release) is contraindicated in patients with a seizure disorder.
+- WELLBUTRIN SR is contraindicated in patients with a seizure disorder.

-WELLBUTRIN SR (bupropion hydrochloride sustained-release) is contraindicated in patients with a current or prior diagnosis of bulimia or anorexia nervosa because of a higher incidence of seizures noted in patients treated for bulimia with the immediate-release formulation of bupropion.
+- WELLBUTRIN SR is contraindicated in patients with a current or prior diagnosis of bulimia oranorexia nervosa as a higher incidence of seizures was observed in such patients treated with the immediate-release formulation of bupropion [see WARNINGS AND PRECAUTIONS].

 Additional Wellbutrin SR Information